Susan O. Hickey: Federal judicial service

-On April 6, 2011, President Obama nominated Hickey to a seat on the United States District Court for the Western District of Arkansas to fill the vacancy created when Barnes assumed senior status in 2008.
-The United States Senate confirmed Hickey by an 83–8 vote on October 13, 2011.
+On April 6, 2011, President Barack Obama nominated Hickey to a seat on the United States District Court for the Western District of Arkansas to fill the vacancy created when Harry F. Barnes assumed senior status in 2008.
+On October 13, 2011, the United States Senate confirmed Hickey by an 83–8 vote.
 She received her commission on October 19, 2011.
-She became Chief Judge on February 14, 2019, succeeding Paul K. Holmes III.
+She became chief judge on February 14, 2019, succeeding Paul K. Holmes III.